What is pregnancy associated breast cancer (PABC)?

 • Biopsy

-Treatment of PABC
+Treatment of PABCTreatment of PABC

 The treatment of pregnancy-associated breast cancer is determined by a number of factors including the stage of breast cancer, how advanced the pregnancy is as well as the individual medical history and personal preferences for treatment.